The Astrometric Resoeccentric Degeneracy: Eccentric Single Planets Mimic 2:1 Resonant Planet Pairs in Astrometry: Implications

 Our constraints on the mass ratios of distant giant planets are poor, both observationally and theoretically.
 A tempting assumption to make would be that of relatively equal-mass planets, a trend seen in the demographics of closer-in planets and coined ``peas-in-a-pod" \citep{millholland2017peas,weiss2018peas}.

 If indeed the outer reaches of planetary systems largely exhibit the same intra-system mass uniformity as their close-in counterparts, the degeneracy we have pointed out will not be a concern.
 Inspection of \autoref{eq:mratio_ecc} reveals that should the two planets in question be of equal mass, a single planet masquerading as the pair would require an unphysical eccentricity of $e_\mathrm{eff}$ = 1.26 to mimic the astrometric signal.
-More generally, in systems where $M_{p,2} \gtrsim 0.79 M_{p,1}$ this degeneracy will not be a concern.
+More generally, in systems where $M_{p,2} \gtrsim 0.79 M_{p,1}$ this degeneracy will not be a concern -- and in fact higher order terms in eccentricity will likely break the resoeccentric degeneracy at even smaller mass ratios.